 Mr. HASTINGS of Florida.
 Madam Chair, I offer an amendment to the bill.
 The CHAIR.
 The Clerk will designate the amendment.
-The text of the amendment is as follows:

 Page 3, line 19, strike "but shall not be subject" and insert "and shall be subject".

 The CHAIR.
 Pursuant to House Resolution 316, the gentleman from Florida (Mr. HASTINGS) and a Member opposed each will control 5 minutes.